-(1) During the probationary period the employer and the employee may terminate the employment relationship in writing for any reason whatsoever or without giving a reason, unless it is stipulated otherwise below.
-The employer may terminate the employment of a pregnant woman, a

-(2) Written notification on the termination of an employment relationship shall be delivered to the other party, as a rule, within the minimum of three days prior to the day the employment relationship is to terminate.
+- (1) During the probationary period the employer and the employee may terminate the employment relationship in writing for any reason whatsoever or without giving a reason, unless it is stipulated otherwise below.
+The employer may terminate the employment of a pregnant woman, a mother who has given birth within the last nine months or a nursing woman only in writing, in exceptional cases not relating to her pregnancy or maternal function, giving appropriate reasons in writing, otherwise the termination shall be invalid. - (2) Written notification on the termination of an employment relationship shall be delivered to the other party, as a rule, within the minimum of three days prior to the day the employment relationship is to terminate.